Paris and France Culinary Events

-David Lebovitz, author of The Great Book of Chocolate and The Sweet Life in Paris, will lead a Paris Chocolate & Gastronomy Tour March 31-April 6, 2014.
-Events will include cheese and wine tastings, guided walking tours, and visits behind the scenes of the shops of chocolatiers, bread bakers and candy makers.
-For more information, visit www.davidlebovitz.com/tours.
+David Lebovitz, author of The Great Book of Chocolate and The Sweet Life in Paris, will lead a Paris and Lausanne Chocolate & Gastronomy Tour June 15-21 & October 12-18, 2015.
+Events will include wine tastings, guided walking tours, and visits behind the scenes of the shops of chocolatiers.
+For more information, visit www.davidlebovitz.com/tours

 The W Lounge, a sleek bar located in the W Paris-Opera hotel near the Palais Garnier, offers a special seasonal menu for €29 between noon and 5 p.m.
 Served in only 35 minutes and created by Sergi Arola, who owns several restaurants in Spain, it may feature pumpkin velouté, a Caesar salad, braised beef cheek accompanied with purée, and tiramisu.
 W Lounge, 4, rue Meyerbeer, 75009 Paris, 01 40 68 30 45.